madslaz/Burp_Suite_Certified_Practitioner/Deserialization.md

 * You should pay attention to any classes that contain these types of magic methods.
 They allow you to pass data from a serialized object into the website's code before the object is fully deserialized.
 This is the starting point for creating more advanced exploits.

 #### Injecting Arbitrary Objects
+* It is occassionally possible to exploit insecure deserialization by simply editing the object supplied by the website; however, injecting arbitrary object types can open up many more possibilities.
+In object-oriented programming, the methods available to an object are determined by its class.
+Therefore, if an attacker can manipulate which class of object is being passed in as serialized data, they can influence what code is executed after, and even during, deserialization.
+* Deserialization methods do not typically check what they are deserializing.
+This means that you can pass in objects of any serializable class that is available to the website, and the object will be deserialized.
+This effectively allows an attacker to create instances of arbitrary classes.
+The fact that this object is not of the expected class does not matter.
+The unexpected object type might cause an exception in the application logic, but the malicious object will already be instantiated by then.
+* If an attacker has access to the source code, they can study all of the available classes in detail.
+To construct a simple exploit, they would look for classes containing deserialization magic methods, then check whether any of them perform dangerous operations on controllable data.
+The attacker can then pass in a serialized object of this class to use its magic method for an exploit.
+* Classes containing these deserialization magic methods can also be used to initiate more complex attacks involving a long series of method invocations, known as a "gadget chain".

 #### Lab: Modifying Serialized Objects
 * Decoding the session token as Base64 results in `O:4:"User":2:{s:8:"username";s:6:"wiener";s:5:"admin";b:0;}`.
 Flipping 0 to 1 and then attaching the session token to the request to `GET /admin/delete?username=carlos` to delete Carlos.